Ukraine's Zelenskyy presses Israel for missile defence help, fighting rages in Mariupol

 Capturing Mariupol would help Russian forces secure a land corridor to the Crimea peninsula that Moscow annexed from Ukraine in 2014.

-The city council said on its Telegram channel late on Saturday that several thousand residents had been "deported" to Russia over the past week.
+Mariupol city council said on Telegram on Saturday that several thousand residents had been "deported" to Russia over the past week.
 Russian news agencies said buses had carried hundreds of people Moscow calls refugees from Mariupol to Russia in recent days.

+US ambassador to the United Nations Linda Thomas-Greenfield told CNN the deportation accounts were "disturbing" and "unconscionable" if true, but said Washington had not yet confirmed them.

 Russian forces bombed an art school on Saturday in which 400 residents were sheltering, but the number of casualties was not yet known, Mariupol's council said.